Yolantele/CV/README.md

 #### Product Designer, The Marketing Store Worldwide,  2012 - 2017

 - Taking on and leading several programs at any given time from brief to production
-- Developing product through concept, design and prototype itteration statges
+- Developing product through concept, design and prototype itteration stages
-- Liaising with engineers, Q&A teams and client services to incorporating feedback into the products
+- Liaising with engineers, Q&A teams and client services to incorporate feedback into the products
 - Meeting with and presenting to clients and licensors.
 - Clients include McDonalds's, Carlsberg, Nestle, Hasbro and others